Physics (PHYS)

 PHYS 5306.
 CLASSICAL MECHANICS.
 3 Hours.

 General principles of analytical mechanics, the kinematics of rigid bodies, canonical transformation, Hamilton-Jacobi theory.
+The course emphasizes analytical methods and provides a foundational understanding essential for various fields in physics and engineering.

 PHYS 5307.
 QUANTUM MECHANICS I. 3 Hours.